keziawidjaja/full-stack-pc-test/README.md

 24 hours

 ### 🎉 Submission
-Please upload the frontend and backend in separate folders, then upload both to this repository.
-Send us the link to your frontend and backend deployment as well by email!
+Please upload the frontend and backend in separate folders, then send your repository link along with your frontend and backend deployment by email.